Service accounts

 Then the service account has only the permissions included in those three roles.
 Applications impersonating that service account cannot perform actions outside of these roles despite the Google Cloud access scope.

-On the other hand, if you grant a more restrictive scope on the instance, like the Cloud Storage read-only scope (https://www.googleapis.com/auth/devstorage.read_only), and set the roles/storage.objectAdmin administrator role on the service account, then by default, requests from the gcloud CLI and the client libraries would not be able to manage Cloud Storage objects from that instance, even though you granted the service account the roles/storage.ObjectAdmin role.
+On the other hand, if you grant a more restrictive scope on the instance, like the Cloud Storage read-only scope (https://www.googleapis.com/auth/devstorage.read_only), and set the roles/storage.objectAdmin administrator role on the service account, then by default, requests from the gcloud CLI and the client libraries wouldn't be able to manage Cloud Storage objects from that instance, even though you granted the service account the roles/storage.ObjectAdmin role.
 This is because the Cloud Storage read-only scope does not authorize the instance to manipulate Cloud Storage data.

 Example access scopes include the following: